Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Give examples of any experience you’ve gained by volunteering or internships
+- Write down any relevant experience that you’ve gained from volunteering or internships

-- Remark any achievements or responsibilities that you were able to fulfill in these roles.
+- Highlight any accomplishments or responsibilities you took on in these roles.

 References: